madisonparente/property-data-processor/README.md

 ## Where Users Can Get Help
 Because this project was built for a specific muncipal office with private datasets, outside users will need to adapt the file formats for their environment.
 For help:
-* Open an issue in this GitHUb repository
+* Open an issue in this GitHub repository
 * Contact the maintainer listed below

 ## Who Maintains This Project